mbal/Compiler/docs/examples.md

 Another concept is the special form.
 A special form is enclosed in `{` and `}` (like a lambda), but has a slightly different semantics: it composes existing functions, and it basically syntactic sugar.

+### Aside: why the curly?
+The braces are used, in most C-like programming languages to introduce a block, as they do in X. In K, curly braces define a lambda expression.
+In math curly brackets often define operators (such as the poisson bracket), and in the LTI theory they basically abbreviate a function.

 There are two categories of special forms: